-Saurav Datta joined as an Assistant Professor at Amgen Bioprocessing Center, Henry E. Riggs School of Applied Life Sciences in January 2020.
-Prior to that, he served as an Assistant Professor at the Department of Biotechnology, Indian Institute of Technology Roorkee (IIT Roorkee), India from 2014-2019.
+Saurav Datta joined as an Assistant Professor at Amgen Bioprocessing Center, Henry E. Riggs School of Applied Life Sciences, Keck Graduate Institute (KGI) in January 2020.
+Prior to that, he served as an Assistant Professor at Department of Biotechnology, Indian Institute of Technology Roorkee (IIT Roorkee), India, from 2014-2019.
 He also worked as a Chemical Engineer (2011-2013) and as a Postdoctoral Fellow (2008-2010) at Energy Systems Division, Argonne National Laboratory.
-Earlier, he obtained PhD from the Department of Chemical and Materials Engineering, University of Kentucky.
-He obtained Master’s and Bachelor’s degrees in Chemical Engineering from the Indian Institute of Technology Kanpur (IIT Kanpur) and the University of Calcutta, India, respectively.
+Earlier, he obtained PhD from Department of Chemical and Materials Engineering, University of Kentucky.
+He obtained Master’s and Bachelor’s degrees in Chemical Engineering from the Indian Institute of Technology Kanpur (IIT Kanpur) and University of Calcutta, India, respectively.

-His current research interests are focused on the advanced processing of biopharmaceuticals, such as monoclonal antibody, plasmid DNA, viral vectors, and exosomes.
+His current research interests are focused on advanced processing of biopharmaceuticals, such as monoclonal antibody, plasmid DNA, viral vectors and exosomes.

 Selected Journal Publications (Visit Google Scholar for the full list)

 Monoclonal antibody (mAb): Biopharmaceutical industry is heavily benefited from the platform approach in downstream processing (DSP) of monoclonal antibody (mAb) manufacturing.
-We aim to contribute toward further advancement of the mAb manufacturing process by exploring perfusion-based upstream processing, process analytical technologies (PATs), and computational approaches.
+We aim to contribute towards further advancement of the mAb manufacturing process by exploring perfusion-based upstream processing, process analytical technologies (PATs) and computational approaches.

 You're Invited to Join KGI for our In-Person Visit Day!
 April 5 | 9 a.m. - 2 p.m.
 PST.
 REGISTER TODAY.